Sophia Magdalena of Denmark: Succession issues

 During the Coup of Gustav III on 19 August 1772, Sophia Magdalena was at Ekolsund Castle.
 After having been told of the successful coup where her consort had reinstated absolute monarchy, she confided to her Mistress of the Robes, Countess Anna Maria Hjärne, that she was afraid that she would now be divorced by Gustav, because she knew she was not liked by him, because she had not given birth, and because she knew she was being slandered before him.
 Gustav III was told of this and her words led to a conflict.
-At a following ball at Ekolsund, the King told Count Axel von Fersen the Elder, that he did plan to divorce her on the grounds of pro-Danish plots and adultery with riksråd Count Fredrik Sparre and Marcus Gerhard Rosencrone of the Danish legation in Stockholm. von Fersen, however, convinced him not to by saying that she should not be regarded to participate in pro-Danish plots just for her love of her Danish chamber-maids, and that as a neglected wife, she should not be blamed for enjoying the compliments of Count Ribbing, which were not grounds for suspicions of adultery.
+At a following ball at Ekolsund, the King told Count Axel von Fersen the Elder, that he did plan to divorce her on the grounds of pro-Danish plots and adultery with riksråd Count Fredrik Sparre and Marcus Gerhard Rosencrone of the Danish legation in Stockholm.
+Von Fersen, however, convinced him not to by saying that she should not be regarded to participate in pro-Danish plots just for her love of her Danish chamber-maids, and that as a neglected wife, she should not be blamed for enjoying the compliments of Count Ribbing, which were not grounds for suspicions of adultery.
 During this period, it had been noted that Count Ribbing was often seen in the company of the Queen and had paid her compliments and made her laugh, among other things by caricaturing her Mistress of the Robes Countess Anna Maria Hjärne.
-Countess Hjärne had informed the King that the Queen was pregnant "And the riksråd Ribbing is her favorite."
-The King had given Countess Ulrica Catharina Stromberg the task to investigate this, and she was told by the chamber madame of Sophia Magdalena, Charlotta Hellman: "information, which where dubious, especially since the clearest evidence could be gathered from the linen of the Queen". her contact with Rosencrone is said to have been restricted to the fact that he handled her correspondence with Denmark.
+Countess Hjärne had informed the King that the Queen was pregnant, "And the riksråd Ribbing is her favorite."

+The King had given Countess Ulrica Catharina Stromberg the task to investigate this, and she was told by the chamber madame of Sophia Magdalena, Charlotta Hellman, that: "information, which were dubious, especially since the clearest evidence could be gathered from the linen of the Queen".
+Her contact with Rosencrone is said to have been restricted to the fact that he handled her correspondence with Denmark.
 After the reconciliation of Sophia Magdalena and Gustav III, he apologized to her for having believed these rumors.